kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## The Role of People

-AI augments human work.
+AI augments human work
-It thrives where people and machines complement each other.
+It thrives where people and machines complement each other
 The most successful organizations train people to use AI, not fear it

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.